32 Questions to Ask When Renting an Apartment: The Ultimate Checklist

 How safe is the neighborhood?If you question the security of the neighborhood, take a spin through the area at night and see how you feel about it.
 Do some research online on apps and sites like Trulia or Zillow, which provide safety and crime data for neighborhoods, and ask people in the neighborhood to get a feel for how safe it is.

 How secure is the building?You want to feel safe where you are living, including within your building.
 Ask about any specific security features in the apartment or building, such as surveillance cameras, a doorman or lobby attendant, fob access to common areas, or any other security systems or features that may be in place.
+All of these features will help prevent break-ins and most large buildings have security features in place.

 Am I allowed to have a roommate or partner move in?Typically, if you are renting with another person, both names must appear on the lease contract, but this may be waived in some cases.
 Find out what your landlord's policy is on this so you don't find yourself inadvertently violating the lease agreement.
 If you are living in a condo rental, the new person living with you may also need to be approved by the board and have a similar background check.